AltBeacon/android-beacon-library/distance-calculations.md

 At close proximity of about 1 meter, you can expect to see distance estimates between 0.5-2 meters.
 At further distances you will see more variation.
 At 20 meters or actual distance, the estimate provided by the library may vary from 10-40 meters.
 The variation is caused by noise on the signal measurement, along with signal reflections and obstructions.
+**CAUTION:** Before building an app using distance estimates, be sure you [read up on the limitations of this technology.](http://www.davidgyoungtech.com/2020/05/15/how-far-can-you-go)

 #### Variations in time